alexpasmantier/television/docs/01-Users/09-cli.md

           When enabled, history navigation will show entries from all channels.
           When disabled (default), history navigation is scoped to the current channel.

-      --height <INTEGER>
-          Height in lines for non-fullscreen mode.

-          This flag works identically in both channel mode and ad-hoc mode.

-          When specified, the picker will be displayed as a non-fullscreen interface.

-      --width <INTEGER>
-          Width in columns for non-fullscreen mode.

-          This flag can only be used in combination with --inline or --height.
-          When specified, the picker will be constrained to the specified width.

-      --inline
-          Use all available empty space at the bottom of the terminal as an inline interface.

-          This flag works identically in both channel mode and ad-hoc mode.

-          When enabled, the picker will be displayed as an inline interface that uses all available empty space at the bottom of the terminal.
-If there is insufficient space to meet the minimum height the terminal will scroll.

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version
 ```